I Deleted A Friend’s Facebook Comment Yesterday

 I believe that breast milk composition reflects an innate understanding of how this process is supposed to unfold.
 Kinda takes the “I Make Milk – What’s Your Superpower?” saying to a whole new level, huh?

 Of course, in addition to our sterile modern environments there is one more obstacle to making sure babies have adequate iron stores: immediate cord clamping after birth.
 According to the British Medical Journal, waiting for at least three minutes to clamp the umbilical cord following birth improves a baby’s iron levels at four months.
-Children whose healthcare providers wait to cut the cord experience numerous benefits, including an infusion of 1-2 months worth of iron (27-47 mg) and a blood volume increase of 25-40% over babies whose cords were cut right away. ²
+Children whose healthcare providers wait to cut the cord experience numerous benefits, including an infusion of and additional 27-47 mg of iron and a blood volume increase of 25-40% over babies whose cords were cut right away.
+2

 So What Does This Mean For Baby’s First Foods?